RealTimeLogic/LSP-Examples/Dashboard/README.md

         |   cms.lua -- Mini Content Management System (CMS engine)
         |
         \---www (copy to: AdminLTE.new/.lua/www/)
-                template.lsp -- AdminLTE page converted to a template page and used by CMS engine
+                template.lsp -- AdminLTE page converted to a template page and used by the CMS engine
 ```

 ## Notes: